 Financial penalties may be a softer option

-Until 30 June 2014, the options for the ATO to punish misbehaving SMSF trustees are costly and time-consuming and the consequences for the SMSF trustee involved are often more serious than the breach the SMSF trustee is being punished for.
+Until 30 June 2014, the options for the ATO to punish misbehaving SMSF trustees were costly and time-consuming and the consequences for the SMSF trustee involved are often more serious than the breach the SMSF trustee is being punished for.
 As a result, the ATO has rarely imposed penalties on misbehaving SMSF trustees.

-From 1 July 2014, the new ATO powers to give directions and impose administrative penalties means that the ATO can punish SMSF trustees without the prospect of the trustees losing half of their retirement savings in penalties.
+Since 1 July 2014, the new ATO powers to give directions and impose administrative penalties means that the ATO can punish SMSF trustees without the prospect of the trustees losing half of their retirement savings in penalties.
 You may even be ordered to go back to school, at your own cost!

 Get serious about SMSF compliance